restatedev/examples/patterns-use-cases/async-signals-payment/async-signals-payment-typescript/README.md

 4. Run this application code here: `npm run app-dev`

-5. Connect the apps: `npx restate dep reg localhost:9080`
+5. Connect the apps: `npx restate deployment register localhost:9080`

 6. Run launch _ngrok_: Get a free account and download the binary, or launch a docker container.
    Make it forward http calls to local port 8080